vuejs/vue-test-utils/docs/guides/common-tips.md

 })
 ```

 In practice, although we are calling `setData` then waiting for the `nextTick` to ensure the DOM is updated, this test fails.
-This is an ongoing issue related to show Vue implements the `<transition`> component, that we would like to solve before version 1.0.
-For now, there are some work arounds:
+This is an ongoing issue related to show Vue implements the `<transition>` component, that we would like to solve before version 1.0.
+For now, there are some workarounds:

-1. Using a `transitionStub` helper
+#### Using a `transitionStub` helper

 ```js
 const transitionStub = () => ({